-★ Question 8.91. your answer.
-Which s sorting algorithm is faster, Mergesort ( or StoogeSort?
-Justify Answer
+★Question 8.91.
+Which sorting algorithm is faster, Mergesort or StoogeSort?
+Justify your answer.
+Answer

 ★Exercise 8.92.
-Give and solve a recurrence relation for the running time of an algorithm that does as follows: The algorithm is given an input array of size $n$ .
-If $n < 3$ , the algorithm does nothing.
-If $n \geq 3$ , create 5 separate arrays, each one-third of the size of the original array.
+Give and solve a recurrence relation for the running time of an algorithm that does as follows: The algorithm is given an input array of size n .
+If $n < 3$, the algorithm does nothing.
+If $n \geq 3$, create 5 separate arrays, each one-third of the size of the original array.
 This takes $\Theta(n)$ to accomplish.
 Then call the same algorithm on each of the 5 arrays.